AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 >title="Campaigns"
 >abstract="This is the list of your campaigns.
 You can view useful information such as their start/end/last modification dates, as well as their status.
 You can filter the list by status or start/end dates.
 Click the 'Create campaign' button to add a new campaign.
 Select a campaign to view its content, deliveries, and details.
 Browse to the 'Templates' tab to view and create templates."

->[!CONTEXTUALHELP]
->id="acw_deliveries_list"
->title="Deliveries"
->abstract="Browse through your list of deliveries.
-You can view their status, contact and modification dates, key KPIs.
-You can filter the list by state, contact date or channel.
-Click the 'Create delivery' button to add a new delivery.
-Select a delivery to view its content, audience, and details."

 In the CAMPAIGN MANAGEMENT section, you can access marketing campaigns, deliveries, and workflows.